Anirbansikder/Medicine_Reminder/README.md

 # Features Fulfilled

-- [ x ] Sign up for a Twilio account and create a new project.
+- &#9745; Sign up for a Twilio account and create a new project.

-- [ x ] Set up a local development environment.
+- &#9745; Set up a local development environment.
 Used NodeJS

-- [ x ] Write a script to send reminders via SMS using Twilio's Programmable SMS API.
+- &#9745; Write a script to send reminders via SMS using Twilio's Programmable SMS API.
 The script should query the database for when patients need to take certain medicines and send a reminder message to the customer's phone number using the Twilio API.
 The message should include the medicine name and dosage.

-- [ x ] Translate the CSV into a more functional database using MongoDB.
+- &#9745; Translate the CSV into a more functional database using MongoDB.

-- [ x ] Create a web portal where hospital staff can access the database, add patients, edit medicine and dosage amounts.
+- &#9745; Create a web portal where hospital staff can access the database, add patients, edit medicine and dosage amounts.

-- [ x ] Set up a webhook to handle customer responses.
+- &#9745; Set up a webhook to handle customer responses.
 When a customer replies to the reminder message, the webhook should update the database with the customer's response.
 Examples of customer responses can be "Yes" or "My prescription is out."

-- [ x ] Add the ability for hospital staff to attribute two different medicines to a patient.
+- &#9745; Add the ability for hospital staff to attribute two different medicines to a patient.
 If the patient needs to take two different medicines on the same day, they should only receive one message.

-- [ x ] Add the ability for hospital staff to attribute up to a dozen different medicines to a patient.
+- &#9745; Add the ability for hospital staff to attribute up to a dozen different medicines to a patient.

 # Future Features and Implementations

-- [  ] Add Authentication And Authorization
+- &#9744;  Add Authentication And Authorization
-- [  ] Host The WebApp
+- &#9744;  Host The WebApp
-- [  ] Implement ChatBot
+- &#9744;  Implement ChatBot